os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 **Quick start elements**
 Any new computation to be conducted on the SoSTrades platform requires the three elements below:
 1. A set of wrapped models with named inputs and outputs (cf. [Chapter 2](#chapter-2-how-to-wrap-your-model-in-sostrades-)).
-2. A process definition file, representing a set of interconnected instances of the models (cf. [Capter 3](#chapter-3--how-to-create-a-process-in-sostrades)).
+2. A process definition file, representing a set of interconnected instances of the models (cf. [Chapter 3](#chapter-3--how-to-create-a-process-in-sostrades)).
 3. A study, representing the application of a concrete set of input data to the process, which can be edited and run on the SoSTrades platform (cf. [Chapter 4](#chapter-4--how-to-create-a-study-in-sostrades)).